 Calaveras County Small Claims Court

 Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
-Each County in California follows the same rules and procedures for small claims court cases.
-The rules are designed to be less complex and more less formal when compared to general civil cases.
-The person who files the lawsuit or action is called the plaintiff.
-The party who is being sued is known as the defendant.
-For small claims court cases in California, neither the plaintiff or the defendant is allowed to hire an attorney to represent them at the hearing.
+The procedures and rules of evidence for small claims court cases in Calaveras are the same for any County in California.
+These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
+The person or business that files the action is the plaintiff.
+The person or persons who is being sued is called the defendant.
+In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
 But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.

 Can I hire a lawyer?